“Elicit” vs. “Illicit”: What’s the Difference?

 Some homophones (words that sound exactly alike but have different spellings and definitions) can be difficult to master—discreet vs. discrete and stationary vs. stationery come to mind.
 There is some debate as to whether elicit and illicit are homophones, but it just boils down to who is speaking.
 Technically, the e in elicit could be pronounced like the e in eat or each, while the i in illicit is pronounced like the i in chill, drill or, yes, ill.
 But elicit and illicit are both spoken with emphasis on the second syllable; therefore, the opening vowel sound goes by so fast that you’re not likely to hear a difference.

-The English language throws us plenty of curveballs—think flush out vs. flesh out and envy vs. jealousy.
+The English language throws us plenty of curveballs—think flush out vs. flesh out, burnt vs. burned, envy vs. jealousy.
 And when it comes to elicit vs. illicit, both are standard (but not interchangeable) words, so getting them mixed up is a mistake spellcheck likely won’t catch.
 If you don’t want to add elicit or illicit to the list of possible words you’re using wrong (like home in vs. hone in, loose vs. lose or historic vs. historical), we’re here to help.

 What does elicit mean?